Simpkins leads Elon against Monmouth

 West Long Branch, New Jersey; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Elon faces Monmouth after TK Simpkins scored 30 points in Elon’s 79-70 loss to the William & Mary Tribe.
+BOTTOM LINE: Elon plays Monmouth after TK Simpkins scored 30 points in Elon’s 79-70 loss to the William & Mary Tribe.

-The Hawks have gone 7-2 in home games.
-Monmouth gives up 75.9 points to opponents and has been outscored by 5.6 points per game.
+The Hawks have gone 7-2 at home.
+Monmouth gives up 75.9 points and has been outscored by 5.6 points per game.

-The Phoenix are 8-8 in CAA play.
-Elon has a 0-3 record in games decided by less than 4 points.
+The Phoenix are 8-8 against CAA opponents.
+Elon is the CAA leader with 25.7 defensive rebounds per game led by Sam Sherry averaging 5.7.

-Monmouth is shooting 41.0% from the field this season, 1.2 percentage points higher than the 39.8% Elon allows to opponents.
-Elon averages 73.8 points per game, 2.1 fewer than the 75.9 Monmouth gives up to opponents.
+Monmouth scores 70.3 points per game, 1.6 more points than the 68.7 Elon gives up.
+Elon averages 7.7 made 3-pointers per game this season, 0.5 fewer makes per game than Monmouth allows.

-TOP PERFORMERS: Madison Durr is averaging 13.2 points and 3.1 assists for the Hawks.
-Abdi Bashir Jr. is averaging 18.4 points and 2.6 rebounds while shooting 32.8% over the last 10 games.
+TOP PERFORMERS: Abdi Bashir Jr. averages 3.8 made 3-pointers per game for the Hawks, scoring 20.1 points while shooting 39.3% from beyond the arc.
+Madison Durr is shooting 43.3% and averaging 16.8 points over the past 10 games.

-Simpkins is scoring 15.8 points per game with 3.2 rebounds and 2.4 assists for the Phoenix.
-TJ Simpkins is averaging 12.6 points and 1.7 steals over the last 10 games.
+Simpkins is scoring 15.8 points per game and averaging 3.2 rebounds for the Phoenix.
+TJ Simpkins is averaging 12.6 points and 3.3 rebounds over the last 10 games.

 LAST 10 GAMES: Hawks: 6-4, averaging 75.4 points, 32.4 rebounds, 12.4 assists, 4.9 steals and 4.7 blocks per game while shooting 44.3% from the field.
 Their opponents have averaged 76.1 points per game.